ChenYangyao/elucid/README.md

 ## Tutorial

-To use the data products, please refer to the specification given [below](#specification-of-the-data-products) for the details of the data formats.
+To use the data products, please refer to the [Data specification](#data-specification) for the details of the data formats.

 Code samples are also provided to demonstrate how to read the data and process them to produce quantities often used in publications.
-- [geometry_and_coordinates.ipynb](./docs/code_samples/geometry_and_coordinates.ipynb): the geometry of the reconstruction volume and coordinate transformation between the simulation frame and the observation frame.
+- [geometry_and_coordinates.ipynb](./docs/code_samples/geometry_and_coordinates.ipynb): the geometry (mask file) of the reconstruction volume; coordinate transformation among the simulation frame, the J2000 Cartesian frame, and J2000 RA, Dec, z; the correction for redshift-space distortion (RSD).
 - [load_trees.ipynb](./docs/code_samples/load_trees.ipynb): load merger trees,
 find main branches, evaluate formation times.

-## Specification of the data products
+## Data specification

 ### List of data products